vt-middleware/ldaptive/docs/guide/authentication.md

 Does not perform any resolution.
 The user value from AuthenticationRequest#getUser() is returned as the DN.
 Used by authentication mechanisms that do not leverage an entry DN, such as DIGEST-MD5.

 ### AggregateDnResolver
 Uses multiple DN resolvers to look up a user's DN.
 Each DN resolver is invoked on a separate thread.
 If multiple DNs are allowed then the first one retrieved is returned.
-Note that you must use the AggregateDnResolver#AuthenticationHandler inner class with this implementation.
+Note that you must use the `AggregateAuthenticationHandler` class with this implementation.
 The labels provided must link a single DN resolver to a single authentication handler.

 {% highlight java %}
 {% include source/authentication/3.java %}